c3g/GenPipes/bfx/report/DnaSeq.recalibration.md

 * The position within the read
 * The preceding and current nucleotide (sequencing chemistry effect) observed by the sequencing machine

 These covariates are then subsequently applied through a piecewise tabular correction to recalibrate the quality scores of all reads in a BAM file.
-The recalibration process is performed using [GATK]&nbsp;[@gatk].
+The recalibration process is performed using [GATK]\ [@gatk].